Few-mode geometric description of a driven-dissipative phase transition in an open quantum system

 The Sarandy-Lidar connections $A_{q'q} (\delta ) = (\bar{\rho}^{q'} (\delta) |d/d \delta | \rho^q (\delta)) $ entering this equation are the geometric objects obtained from a solution of the instantaneous Liouvillian eigenvalue problem, in close analogy to the derivation of the Berry connection.
 It should be stressed that $A_{q'q} (\delta )$ can be unambiguously extracted from measurements by performing the forward and backward sweeping, see \cite{suppl} for details.
 The term $\propto v^{-1}$ in Eq.~\eqref{chi_eq} is the open-system analog of the dynamical phase in closed systems.
 The sign difference in this equation determines the hysteresis effect in the continuum limit: Experimentally, the best candidate to probe geometric effects in open systems is a hysteresis area ${\cal A} = \int_{\delta_{\textup{min}}}^{\delta_{\textup{max}}} d \delta [\chi^- (\delta) - \chi^+ (\delta) ]$ (here expressed in the {\it observable} gauge fixed by the condition $\textup{tr} [\hat{O} \rho^1_{\delta}] =1$) for the expectation value of an observable $\hat{O}$ obtained under a cyclic variation of control parameters; see the insets in Fig. \ref{fig_bdag_b_MS_II}(b) for typical results.

-The equation \eqref{chi_eq} can be cast to the matrix form \cite{suppl} revealing the nonabelian character of this open-system geometric effects.
+Equation~(\ref{chi_eq}) can be cast to the matrix form \cite{suppl} revealing the nonabelian character of this open system geometric effects.
 For this reason it is impossible to fully separate geometric and dynamical contributions to $\chi^{\pm}$.
 We also note that the nonabelian description provided here is substantially different from the one considered in Refs.~\cite{ls1,ls2} because in our case there is no degeneracy between $\lambda_0 =0$ and $\lambda_1 = - i \gamma_1$ Liouvillian eigenvalues.
 The absence of degeneracy prevents a cancelation of contributions to the hysteresis area accumulated in the forward and backward integration directions.
 This essential property together with the relaxation rate's separation near the DPT allows us to introduce the effective geometric description of the open system metastable dynamics even in the {\it one-dimensional} parameter space - the property, which is absent in a geometric description of the closed adiabatic dynamics.

 Yet another advantage of the description in terms of Eq.~\eqref{chi_eq} is a numerically cheap study of slow and ultraslow ramps, for which a brute-force numerical study becomes very expensive.
 One just needs to store the values of $A_{10} (\delta)$ and $A_{11}(\delta)$ in some (e.g., observable) gauge shown in Fig. \ref{fig_bdag_b_MS_II}(a) (with $\hat{O}= b^{\dagger} b$) along with the gauge-independent function $\gamma_1 (\delta)$ shown in Fig. \ref{fig_semicls_bdad_b_spectr}(a), and solve the ODEs \eqref{chi_eq} with arbitrary small values of $v$.
-Thereby it is easy to obtain the scaling behavior of the hysteresis areas with decreasing $v$ [see Fig.~\ref{fig_bdag_b_MS_II}(b)].
+Thereby it is easy to obtain the scaling behavior of the hysteresis areas covering a range of sweep velocities $v$ within many orders of magnitude [see Fig.~\ref{fig_bdag_b_MS_II}(b)].
 Remarkably, the quantities defining $\chi^{\pm} (\delta)$ can be extracted from a realistic experiment.
 To this end one needs to perform measurements at three different values of $v$ in forward and backward direction: This suffices to find $\gamma_1 (\delta)$, $A_{10} (\delta)$, and $f(\delta)$ inside the critical region \cite{suppl}.